flaneurette/tiny-shop/administration/README.md

 # Password protected area.

 Tinyshop is entirely based upon CSV and JSON files.
 Since Tinyshop does not have an elaborate administration area, it uses a .htaccess and Apache basic authentication to access the administration folder.
 The administration folder contains a development folder, and a few upload pages to convert CSV to JSON.
-Personally, I upload these files with my own SCP software and Secure Copy the data.
+Personally, I upload the CSV and JSON files with my own SCP software and Secure Copy the data.
 This administration page is therefore entirely optional.

+# Configuration

 A htpasswd needs to be generated and placed below the /www/ folder.